RedditRecs

 Reddit Icon

-Jheritheexoticdancer • about 2 months ago
+Jheritheexoticdancer • 3 months ago

 I’ve use a Insta Pot 2 quart air fryer.
 It worked great for me for 5 years.
 I just replaced with a 5 quart Ninja.
 Besides being larger which is no biggie cause it’s just me, I have problems with stuff blowing around in the Ninja which wasn’t an issue with my Instant Pot AF.
 Also, the old Insta Pot AF had a roast option.
 I noticed most but not all portable models, no matter the brand, replaced the bake option with dehydrator.
 Perhaps there are folks who do dehydrate, but I personally don’t know anyone interested in such a feature.
 I’m thought about gifting the Ninja and going back to a Insta Pot AF EXCEPT the model Ninja I have has a ceramic coating which I love and is supposedly healthier than Teflon.